 Washable fabrics that were colored with Design Master sprays can be washed.
 The color is not water soluble and will not bleed.
 No heat setting is required.
 The color will hold rather well, but after extensive washings the intensity of the applied color will fade.

 Why did my painted finish result in a dull whitish look?

 Painting in direct sunlight and on a hot, humid day will cause the spray’s solvent to dry too quickly.
 This “flashing-off” produces a dull whitish film on the surface and can occur in these conditions whether using a color or clear coat spray.
 To rectify, simply re-spray the item under room temperature, low-humidity conditions.
 Because Design Master sprays are lacquer-based, the new coat will re-solubilize the previous one, bonding with it in a normal finish.

 Why is the spray not drying?

 Chances are the color was applied to a pre-finished surface.
 Many items have a clear finish applied to them in manufacturing and is difficult to determine its type.
 Most Design Master sprays are fast-drying.
-If the surface isn’t dry within 30-60 minutes you are experiencing an incompatibility between finishes.
+If the surface isn’t dry within 30 minutes you are experiencing an incompatibility between finishes.
 Test spraying in an inconspicuous area is the best determinant of an incompatibility.
-Prior to application, a coating of Design Master SUPER SURFACE SEALER will act as a barrier between the two finishes and allow it to dry.
+Prior to application on vinyl, a coating of Design Master SUPER SURFACE SEALER will act as a barrier and allow the color to dry.

 Why won’t this metallic spray adhere to terra cotta pots?